jerome3o/goliv/README.md

   * Gets an individual note by it's ID
 * POST `/notes`
   * Add a note, body of request should be JSON note payload
+  * The server assigns an ID, and the value (if provided) is ignored

 ## Setup